mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Set group_id, epoch, content_type and authenticated_data fields from the
   MLSPlaintext object directly

-* Randomly generate the sender_data_nonce field

 * Identify the key and key generation depending on the content type

-* Encrypt an MLSSenderData object for the encrypted_sender_data field from MLSPlaintext and the key generation

 * Generate and sign an MLSPlaintextTBS object from the MLSPlaintext object

 * Encrypt an MLSCiphertextContent for the ciphertext field using the key identified, the signature, and MLSPlaintext object

+* Encrypt an MLSSenderData object for the encrypted_sender_data field

 Decryption is done by decrypting the metadata, then the message, and then verifying the content signature.